-It was also an extremely memorable day for Dale Earnhardt Jr., as it marked his first win — and only win throughout his NASCAR Cup Series career — at Dover.
-It's hard not to get chills watching Dale Jr. do a victory lap around the Delaware racetrack as he proudly displays the American flag out of the window of his Chevrolet race car.
+It was also an extremely memorable day for Dale Earnhardt Jr., as it marked his first win -- and only win throughout his NASCAR Cup Series career -- at Dover International Speedway.
+It's hard not to get chills watching Dale Jr. do a victory lap around the Delaware racetrack as he proudly displays the American flag out of the window of his No. 8 Budweiser Chevrolet.

 In an interview 20 years after that important day in NASCAR history, Dale Jr. recalled the patriotic magnitude of the Cup race at Dover.

 "There was a part of me that felt NASCAR was helping the country," Earnhardt said.
 "You looked up in the grandstands and every person there was holding an American flag.
 That made your heart stop and you had a massive sense of pride well up inside of you."

 "I don't think you will ever see a more patriotic moment in racing."

 Everyone in the country was looking to return to a sense of normalcy after what happened on September 11th, when nearly 3,000 Americans lost their lives following the attacks on the Twin Towers and the Pentagon and the highjacking of Flight 93.
 Earnhardt remembers that being at Dover nearly two weeks after that tragic loss of life was an important small step in the right direction.

 "It felt like this is where we belong," Earnhardt said.
 "This is what is comfortable and this is what feels right.
 With anything like that -- what happened to me in my life personally -- I always felt like when I got to the racetrack, it was like entering a family home.
 You're around people who love and respect you.
 Being at the racetrack, for me personally, was a very safe place."